-Published On: Monday, December 9, 2019|Categories: Education Info, Learning Environment, Parents, Private School, Tenney Subscribers|
+Published On: Monday, December 9, 2019|Categories: Private School, Education Info, Learning Environment, Parents, Tenney Subscribers|

 With so many educational choices available today, the controversy continues to grow on what type of school makes the most sense for any given individual student.
 The term ‘small school’ represents a relative term; however, most would define a small school as enrolling 400 students or fewer.
 Small schools may take the form of a rural school, a private, charter, magnet, or home school.